mantidproject/mantidimaging/README.md

 If you want to do _only_ the pre-processing and then **exit** you can do so by adding -s or --only-preproc to the command line.

 `python main.py -i ~/some/folders/sample -D ~/some/folders/dark -F ~/some/folders/flat -o /tmp/imgpy/ --rotate 1 --pre-median-size 3 --pre-outliers 8 --pre-outliers-radius 8 --only-preproc`

-## Saving pre-processed images
-With the current command line so far, the pre-processing images _will not be saved_.
-To save out the pre-processing images the user has to specify explicitly that they want the images to be saved, and an output directory **must** be provided.

-To save out the pre-processed images, the flag `-s` or `--save-preproc` needs to be added.
-The subdirectory can be specified using the `-p` or `--preproc-subdir` flags, and it will be created inside the output folder.
-This allows to save out images with different pre-processing parameters without flooding the folder space.

-`python main.py -i ~/some/folders/sample -D ~/some/folders/dark -F ~/some/folders/flat -o /tmp/imgpy/ --rotate 1 --pre-median-size 3 --pre-outliers 8 --pre-outliers-radius 8 --only-preproc --save-preproc`

 # Reconstruction
 ## Preparing center of rotation